No 10% penalty on distributions on early withdrawals

 If you retire from a company, or lose their job at age 55 or older, can withdraw money from that account without having to pay a 10% penalty.
 That is not the case once you roll your 401(k) into an IRA.
 The IRA rules require you to wait until age 59 1/2 to gain access to those funds without penalty.

-New regulations were instituted last August by the Department of Labor requiring 401(k) plan sponsors to provide simplified disclosures showing administrative expenses and fees to employees.
-This helps employees in two ways: obviously with new disclosures, fees can more easily be compared apples to apples with other investments, but there is something else.
-The disclosure itself may have driven down fees as employers sought to negotiate lower fees in their plan, with many large plans being successful simply because they have the clout to negotiate a more favorable fee structure.
-Smaller plans, on the other hand, may also be able to provide reduced investment expenses because of institutional pricing on investments or “break points” in commissions that they can achieve.
+Regulations by the Department of Labor require 401(k) plan sponsors to provide simplified disclosures showing administrative expenses and fees to employees.
+This helps employees make an apples to apples comparison of the fees with other investments.
+An added benefit of the simplified disclosure is that it has helped to drive down fees as employers sought to negotiate lower fees in their plan.
+Many large plans by nature of its size and clout are able to negotiate more favorable fee structures.
+Smaller plans, may also be able to provide reduced investment expenses because of institutional pricing on investments or “break points” in commissions that they can achieve.